IFRoS-ELTE/gps_wp_navigation/ReadMe.md

 # GPS Waypoint Navigation
 This repository contains the implementation of GPS waypoint navigation in an outdoor environment using Odoemtry, and magnetometer reading.
+It also includes dynamic obstacle avoidance using the DWA local planner included in the move base ros package.

 ## Group Members
 <table border="1">